Sunday, 7 May 2023

 So there is not much information about the history of this baoli.
 But we can make a rough guess that it was constructed sometime during the Mughal period.

 Now, as I mentioned earlier, just the well of the baoli is remaining.
-But the steps still exit buried under the dirt and can easily be cleared and restored.
+But the steps still exist, buried under the dirt and can easily be cleared and restored.
 Perhaps it is not too late yet.
 Anyway, that's what happens when nobody is responsible for taking care of historical monuments and people do not realize the importance of preserving historical heritage.
 Its importance also lies in the fact that its location marks the old original route of the Mughal era road between Lahore and Kabul.
 Thus an important geographical point for people interested in history.

 Tariq Amir